 Google changes everything.
 All the time.
 Without stopping.

 (Author’s note: within 48 hours of writing the above, Google released a major change to their search engine affecting Google My Business.)

 2. Ensure that your details are correctly listed everywhere on all directories and websites.
 If Google gets confused as to the details of your website, it’ll hurt your rankings.
 This means that if you change location, you need to go back and find all the places you listed yourself and update those details.

 4. Get your phone number and/or address mentioned all over the place, alongside your business name.
-Google looks for mentions of your business around the internet and this plays a part in helping you get rankings.
-These mentions are known as local citations, and help a bunch ranking in Google.
+Google looks for mentions of your business around the internet, and this plays a part in helping you get rankings.
+These mentions are known as local citations and help your ranking on Google.

 5. Link to your listing from your website.

 6. Verify your listing.
 It’s crucially important to verify your listing as fast as possible.
 It’s normally a phone call, but Google may well send you a postcard with a pin code.
 Tell your staff to keep an eye out as that postcard is worth big money to your business.
 It’s mind-blowing how many times staff members just throw this stuff in the garbage as if it’s junk mail.
 Communicate to your staff the importance of this card.

 7. Input as much information as you can.
 Opening hours, contact details, payment methods accepted, your website.
 Go as far as possible.